fbpx

 • Duolingo English Test minimum score of 120

-International applicants who have completed a course of study at a school in the United States, Canada (excluding the province of Quebec), United Kingdom, Ireland, Australia, and New Zealand, or another school where classes are conducted in English, are considered to have met the level of English proficiency required and do not need to submit additional documentation.
+International applicants who have completed a course of study at a school in the United States, Canada (excluding the province of Quebec), United Kingdom, Ireland, Australia, and New Zealand, or another school where classes are conducted fully in English, are considered to have met the level of English proficiency required and do not need to submit additional documentation.

 Immigration/Visa Guidelines

-It is the sole the responsibility of the applicant to determine the appropriate visa requirements to attend FTE student programs.
+It is the sole responsibility of the applicant to determine the appropriate visa requirements to attend FTE student programs.
 Please note, the Foundation for Teaching Economics and the universities where our programs are hosted cannot sponsor visas for any student attending our programs.

 Please consult the U.S. Department of State page below, where you will find helpful information to determine what type of visa you may qualify for, links to specific consular locations, and other information: